 Children’s Books for Teaching Character Traits in the Classroom

-Using picture books for teaching character traits helps students identify a deeper understanding of characters, even if the author doesn’t explicitly state them.
+Using picture books to teach character traits helps your students identify a deeper understanding of characters, even if the author doesn’t specifically state them.

 Teaching Character Traits

-Teaching character traits can be challenging, but picture books are a perfect tool to help your students develop a deeper understanding.
+Teaching character traits can be challenging.
 Most of your students will be able to identify if a character is kind or mean, but using character traits as a literacy tool is so much more than that.
+Explicitly using picture books to teach character traits helps your students develop a deeper understanding.

 - Define character traits by clarifying the difference between character traits and emotions.